HotCat/FireCat/README.md

 completely replace the stock Bosch MP5.2 ECU.

 This is a project by Yu Zhou to implement a hardware design for FreeEMS.
-It is licensed under GPL V2, please see the LICENSE.txt file for more information.
+It is licensed under GPL V2 or later, please see the LICENSE.txt file for more information.

 #### Why is it code named "Migrant Worker"?